WilliamMillet/terminus/dev_notes.md

 - Add rate limiting based on IP
 - Cooking parsing
 - Allow for content types other then the ones I support.
 It is very limited as of now

+-Implement a configuration object to app or something, then pass that to constructors.
+Maybe have it as a non mutable dataclass with Pythons setter and getter decorators on each thing.

 ```py
 schema = RouteSchema(